23 Cool Places to Check Out On Your First Trip to Savannah, Georgia

 Located 45 minutes south, Fort McAllister State Park is one of the city’s most popular day trips.
 The 1,725-acre park is home to Fort McAllister, a Confederacy-era earthworks fortification.
 Along with Fort Pulaski and Fort James Jackson, the fortress was one of the city’s three main strongholds.

 Take your time to explore the riverside fort’s military installations and defensive barracks.
-The park’s Civil War museum is also worth a look for military history fans.
+We think the park’s Civil War museum is also worth a look for military history fans.
 It contains a barrage of interesting artifacts and a gift shop.

 Moon River Brewing Company